 I mainly use rectangular filters, so I am most familiar with that setup.
 In my experience, rectangular filters are great when you have shots pre-planned and have plenty of time to take the photo.
 I hate when I have to rush to capture the sunset / sunrise and have a very limited time window, especially since setting up my filters takes a few minutes.
 This delay can cause you to miss the best lighting.
 With rectangular filters you have to stop, pull out the adapter ring and any step-up rings, screw them onto your lens, clip the filter holder onto the ring, unpack your filter(s) and slide them into the holder.
 This process usually takes me at least 2 minutes.

-The Little Stopper is perfect for shooting waves during the daytime.
+A 6 Stop ND filter is perfect for shooting waves during the daytime.
 It blurs them just enough to create intriguing images.

 Using the Little Stopper to show the wave motion